EvolBioInf/macle/README.md

 make
 ```

-If you can't install libdivsufsort using your package manager, you can
+If you can't install libdivsufsort or gsl using your package manager, you can
-run `make libdivsufsort` to automatically download and build it.
+run `make libdivsufsort` and/or `make gsl` to automatically download and build it.

 This should leave you with a `dnalc` binary in the `build` directory.